Ian Hutchinson (motorcyclist): 2012: Swan Yamaha

-Following an off-season which saw him undergo further operations as part of his recuperation, Hutchinson was injured when he twisted his leg awkwardly while riding an off-road bike in rehearsals for his appearance at the Carole Nash MCN Motorcycle show at Excel in London.
+Following an off-season which saw him undergo further operations as part of his recuperation, Hutchinson was injured when he twisted his leg while riding an off-road bike in rehearsals for his appearance at the Carole Nash MCN Motorcycle show at Excel in London.

 This led to reports stating that he would miss the start of the racing season, and importantly both the North West 200 and Isle of Man TT.
 He had an external fixator fitted and began yet more recuperation in a race against time to be fit to commence his racing campaign.

-Hutchinson was passed fit to participate at the North West 200 meeting, and opened his account with a highly commendable 10th in the Supersport race one.
-Hutchinson followed this up with 13th place in the first of the Superbike races, and concluded the meeting with a very respectable 7th in the following Superbike race, the North West 200.
+Hutchinson was passed fit to participate at the North West 200 meeting, and opened his account finishing 10th in the Supersport race one.
+Hutchinson followed this up with 13th place in the first of the Superbike races, and concluded the meeting finishing in 7th place in the following Superbike race, the North West 200.

 Buoyed by his exploits at the North West 200, Hutchinson arrived at the TT for a welcomed return.

-His team boss, Shaun Muir, was eager to stress that both Hutchinson and the Swan Yamaha squad were primarily looking at the meeting as a "work in progress," but despite the statement Hutchinson recorded some competitive times during practice week.
+Hutchinson's team boss, Shaun Muir, was eager to stress that both Hutchinson and the Swan Yamaha squad were primarily looking at the meeting as a "work in progress," but despite the statement Hutchinson recorded some competitive times during practice week.

-Hutchinson made an excellent start to the week's racing by taking 8th place in the opening Superbike race, at an average speed of 123.827 mph.
+Hutchinson made a start to the week's racing by taking 8th place in the opening Superbike race, at an average speed of 123.827 mph.

-Hutchinson recorded a 9th-place finish in the first of the two Supersport 600cc races astride the R6 Yamaha, with a race speed of 119.283.
+Hutchinson recorded a ninth-place finish in the first of the two Supersport 600cc races astride the R6 Yamaha, with a race speed of 119.283.